200 Series Shinkansen

-The 200 series (200系) was a Shinkansen high-speed train type introduced by Japanese National Railways (JNR) for the Tohoku Shinkansen and Joetsu Shinkansen high-speed rail lines in Japan, and operated by East Japan Railway Company (JR East) until 2013.
-They actually predated the 100 series trains, having been built between 1980 and 1986.
-It was one of the two recipients of the 23rd Laurel Prize presented by the Japan Railfan Club, the first Shinkansen type to receive that award.
-The last remaining sets were retired from regular service in March 2013, and were completely withdrawn from service in April 2013.
+The 200 series (200系) was a Shinkansen high-speed train type introduced by Japanese National Railways (JNR) in June 1982 for use on the newly opened Tōhoku and Jōetsu Shinkansen lines, the first Shinkansen routes built east of Tokyo.
+Externally, the design was derived from the original 0 series, but were lighter and more powerful to handle the steeper gradients and mountainous terrain on these lines, and incorporated features for winter operation.
+A total of 700 vehicles, arranged into 66 sets, were built between 1980 and 1991 by Hitachi, Kawasaki, Kinki Sharyo, Nippon Sharyo, and the Tokyu Car Corporation.

+The 200 series predated the 100 series; under JNR's numbering scheme, Shinkansen types operating east of Tokyo were assigned even-numbered designations, while those to the west received odd numbers.
+Following JNR's privatization in 1987, the trains were transferred to the East Japan Railway Company (JR East), and many sets were refurbished during their service lives before being withdrawn from service in 2013.

 Design

 The 200 Series Shinkansen trains resembled the earlier 0 series trains in styling (some later units had the pointed 'shark nose' of the 100 series), but were lighter and more powerful, since these two lines are mountain routes and have steeper gradients.
 These lines are also prone to snowfall and the trains had small snowplows fitted, as well as protection of equipment against snow.

+It was one of the two recipients of the 23rd Laurel Prize presented by the Japan Railfan Club, the first Shinkansen type to receive that award.

 They were originally painted in ivory with a green window band and lower bodyside band, but a number of sets were refurbished and painted into a white-upper/dark blue-lower scheme with new wrap-around cab windows from 1999.

 The first units were capable of 210 km/h but later ones can do 240 km/h, and four were converted to be capable of 275 km/h.
 Some units were also modified with retractable couplers in the nose for coupling with Yamagata Shinkansen Tsubasa and Akita Shinkansen Komachi Mini-shinkansen sets.
 In addition, some of the later 200 series Shinkansen trains were fitted with double-deck cars, which had semi-open standard-class compartments on the lower deck and green class (first class) seating on the upper deck.
 These too have been removed from service.

 Withdrawal of the earlier units began in 1997, and the last remaining unrefurbished set was withdrawn in May 2007.